Attendance & Punctuality

 St Hugh’s Catholic Primary School follows government and local authority guidelines regarding leave of absence during term time.
 Any leave requested will only be considered in the most exceptional of circumstances.

-We will consider every application of leave individually.
+We will consider every application to leave individually.
 An application must be made in writing using the appropriate form (available from the school office) with appropriate evidence, in advance of the intended trip.
 A response to the request will be given within 7 days.

 For more information on our Attendance Policy please click on the link below.